 Congratulations Academy Class 48

-Academy Class 48 was in academy training February 20, 2018 to March 2, 2018 under the training supervison of Lt.
+Academy Class 48 was in academy training February 20, 2018 to March 2, 2018 under the training supervision of Lt.
 Lisa Fletcher was Deputy Natalie Friedeman, Deputy Kathryn Hutchins and Deputy Elijah Meyer.

 Campbell County Detention Center's Newest K9 - Yogi

-K9 Yogi joined the staff of the Campbell County Detention Center December 2017 working along side Sgt.
-Bruce Markus.
+K9 Yogi joined the staff of the Campbell County Detention Center December 2017.

 End of Watch - November 19, 2017